 But it seems as if everyone would consider strategic default if the proverbial seal was broken, whether that’s their neighbor defaulting first or another trusted party endorsing it.

-After all, it is believed that more than a quarter of mortgage defaults are strategic, especially when negative equity exceeds 15 percent.
+After all, it is believed that more than a quarter of mortgage defaults are strategic, especially when negative equity exceeds the magic threshold of 15 percent.

 Respondents included current homeowners, mortgage borrowers, renters, and hundreds of underwater borrowers.